 What is a Catalytic Recuperative Oxidizer?

-A Catalytic Recuperative Oxidizer (often referred to as CATOX, catalytic oxidizer) destroys pollutants like Hazardous Air Pollutants (HAPs), Volatile Organic Compounds (VOCs), and odorous emissions that are often discharged during industrial processes.
+A Catalytic Recuperative Oxidizer (often called catalytic oxidizer) destroys pollutants like Hazardous Air Pollutants (HAPs), Volatile Organic Compounds (VOCs), and odorous emissions that are often discharged during industrial processes.

-Catalytic oxidizers achieve high VOC destruction efficiency by heating and maintaining a polluted airstream at temperature (typically 600 to 650F) for a set “dwell” time.
-The lower operating temperature results in much lower fuel use than thermal recuperative oxidizers.
+Catalytic oxidizers achieve high VOC destruction efficiency by heating and maintaining a polluted airstream at temperature (typically 600 to 650F) for a set “dwell” time as it passes through catalyst material.
+The lower operating temperature of a catalytic oxidizer results in much lower fuel use than thermal recuperative oxidizers.
 VOC destruction efficiency can reach 99+%.
 Catalytic oxidizers can operate with an integral heat exchanger for fuel savings, or without a heat exchanger for capital cost savings.
-All oxidizer technologies achieve VOC destruction by exposing pollutant-containing air to a high temperature, for a set period of time, in a turbulent flow path.

-Catalytic systems utilize a bead or monolith catalyst material to achieve VOC destruction at reduced temperature.
-The catalyst is not used up or degraded when utilized, but can become contaminated with some common industrial emissions.
-Catalytic systems perform well for clean applications without halogens, sulfurs, or silicone.
-They have a long life simply because they operate at a much lower temperature than thermal recuperative oxidizers.
+Catalytic systems perform well in clean applications with no halogens, sulfurs, silicone, or particulates.
+These systems have a long life because they operate at a much lower temperature than thermal recuperative oxidizers.

-A pollutant-filled airstream is pushed through the oxidizer, usually with a system fan.
-When equipped with an air-to-air heat exchanger, the flow of air will pass air through the air-to-air heat exchanger to preheat the air before entering the burner/combustion chamber.
-In the combustion chamber, the air is heated to a sufficiently high (>600F) temperature and then passes through the catalyst material (bed) where VOCs are destroyed.
-The hot, cleaned air then continues through a hot pass of the heat exchanger (if heat exchanger is utilized).
-The cooled, clean air is then exhausted to the atmosphere.
+A pollutant-laden airstream is pushed through the oxidizer, usually with a system fan (1).
+When equipped with an air-to-air heat exchanger, the flow of air will pass through the air-to-air heat exchanger (2) to preheat the air before entering the burner/combustion chamber (3).
+In the combustion chamber, the air is heated to a sufficiently high (>600F) temperature and then passes through the catalyst material (bed) (4) where VOCs are destroyed.
+The hot, cleaned air then continues through a hot pass of the heat exchanger (if heat exchanger is utilized) (5).
+The cooled, clean air is then exhausted to the atmosphere (6).

 - Is a catalytic oxidizer the most cost-effective oxidizer solution for my airstream?

-- Typically, a heat exchanger is a wise option for a catalytic oxidizer
+- A heat exchanger is a cost-effective option for most applications

 - For catalytic systems, plate or shell & tube heat exchangers will perform well